-CAUTION: You will have approximately three (3) to nine (9) minutes (user-configurable by adjusting the Freezestat Buffer Time setpoint) before the unit shuts down on Freezestat (Low Discharge Temperature), if you have disconnected plug wires TS-01 and TS-03.
+CAUTION: You will have approximately three (3) minutes before the unit shuts down on Freezestat (Low Discharge Temperature, if you have disconnected plug wires TS-01 and TS-03).
 Referred to in Section X.

 NOTE: 3 OR 4 TRIALS MAY BE NEEDED TO PURGE AIR FROM GAS LINE.